 Welcome to the world of contemporary kitchen design.
 Our modern kitchen ideas move beyond the pared-back boxy styles of old to explore the exciting range of materials and finishes now available for cabinetry, floors and walls.

-Newer kitchen ideas focus on creating mood and recognise the time we spend in the space – so versatility, comfort, lighting and entertainment have become super important.
+Newer kitchen ideas focus on creating mood and recognize the time we spend in the space – so versatility, comfort, lighting and entertainment have become super important.

 The old cliché of ‘hub of the home’ is truer than ever – all life happens here, so even dedicated work stations are finding their way into modern kitchen layouts.
 Appliances are quieter, while new technology is super-connected so dinner can almost take care of itself.

 And because we don’t want to spend all day looking at the nuts and bolts of our kitchen, modern solutions hide it all away behind tall cupboard doors, using clever storage systems to make the most of the full height of space.

 When it comes to designing a modern kitchen, think about what you need from your space.
-The latest trends in kitchen design include to easy-clean surfaces, more storage – go ahead and prioritise that walk-in pantry – and hydroponics that will bring the herb and salad garden indoors.
+The latest trends in kitchen design include to easy-clean surfaces, more storage – go ahead and prioritize that walk-in pantry – and hydroponics that will bring the herb and salad garden indoors.